brownieboy/abnacn-validator/readme.md

 ###Importing in ES6 syntax:

-    impo
-    rt {isValidABN, isValidACN, isValidABNorACN} from "abnacn-validator";  // Just import the ones you need.
-No default export.
+    // Just import the functions you need.
+There's no default export. import {isValidABN, isValidACN, isValidABNorACN} from "abnacn-validator";

     isValidABN("53 004 085 616"); // -> true